-The saliency parts contain the local structure information and saliency features, as shown in Fig.\ref{fig:saliencyparts_fusion}.
+The salient parts contain the local structure information and salient features, as shown in Fig.\ref{fig:saliencyparts_fusion}.

-In Fig.\ref{fig:saliencyparts_fusion}, the saliency part $I_{1\_s}$ contains more saliency features from $I_1$ and it is the same situation for $I_{2\_s}$ and $I_2$.
-The saliency features from source images are complementary information and need to be contained in fused images without loss.
-So in Eq.(\ref{equ:saliencyparts_fusion}), we simply use sum strategy to fuse the saliency parts.
+In Fig.\ref{fig:saliencyparts_fusion}, the salient part $I_{1\_s}$ contains more salient features from $I_1$ and it is the same situation for $I_{2\_s}$ and $I_2$.
+The salient features from source images are complementary information and need to be contained in fused images without loss.
+So in Eq.(\ref{equ:saliencyparts_fusion}), we simply use sum strategy to fuse the salient parts.

 In Eq.(\ref{equ:saliencyparts_fusion}), the $(i,j)$ represents the corresponding position of the coefficients of $I_{1\_s}$, $I_{2\_s}$ and $F_s$.
 And $w_1$ and $w_2$ represent the weight values for coefficients of $I_{1\_s}$ and $I_{2\_s}$, respectively.
 To preserve more local structure and saliency features in fused images, in this paper, we choose $s_1=1$ and $s_2=1$ in Eq.(\ref{equ:saliencyparts_fusion}).
 In the next subsection, we will introduce why we use sum strategy and choose $s_1=s_2=1$.